jasmineortega/dashR/README.md

 Ty Doris for instructions :heart:

-1. Clone Joel's repo and copy over files: https://github.com/UBC-MDS/dashr-heroku-deployment-demo
+1. Clone Joel's repo and copy over all files: https://github.com/UBC-MDS/dashr-heroku-deployment-demo
 2. Make sure your app.R uses old pipes and the last line should be app$run_server(host = '0.0.0.0')
 3. Add all packages to init.R
 4. In terminal, navigate to your repo: